nerfsunny/MAL-Lists/2025/awc/awc_item_1.md

 ## ABOUT ME

-This list contains a list of anime eligible for the following challenge item, as of May 25, 2025:
+This list contains a list of anime eligible for the following challenge item, as of June 01, 2025:

 (1) Watch an anime an active [MAL Staff Member](https://myanimelist.net/forum/?topicid=1867298#msg60815692) has listed in their '[Popularity vs Anime Score](https://i.imgur.com/H3AydsD.png)' profile statistics and provide a screenshot (AWC Staff are not MAL Staff)